B-raw/sick-fits-advanced-react/sick-fits/README.md

 # Sick Fits by Michael Barry
 This is an ecommerce store where users can CRUD items, shop, sell items and buy items using Stripe.

+It is still in development.
+TO DO
+Complete tasks
+Finish styling
+Deploy

 # Motivation
 I did [Wes Bos' Advanced React course](https://advancedreact.com/) to update and advance my React skills, with the added benefit of learning GraphQL which we have been using in my current company Medic Bleep.